tamermint/repticle/README.md

 - Additional notes:

-  - This was forked off the demo react app provided by NEAR Quickstart tutorials
+  - This was forked off the demo js app provided by NEAR Quickstart tutorials - https://docs.near.org/develop/quickstart-guide
   - Background image - https://static.vecteezy.com/system/resources/previews/023/670/903/non_2x/decentralization-decentralized-structure-line-icon-vector.jpg

   - While this project interacts with AAVE and SOL, it is just using APIs and ABIs.
 No Smart Contracts are involved.

+  - Also, another mention here - The wallet is a standalone app - it doesn't yet integrate with the logic as this is a PoC

   - Anyone interested to work and develop on this can contact me directly and we can take this ahead